Why study English Literature with Foundation Year at Liverpool John Moores University?

 - Irish Leaving Certificate: Acceptable on its own and combined with other qualifications

-- Grades / subjects required: 72 UCAS points to include H4 in English
+- Grades / subjects required: 72 UCAS points to include a relevant subject at Higher Level

 Applications are welcomed from mature and non-standard applicants, who will be considered on an individual basis.
 These applicants may be required to submit an essay and/or attend an interview, and should demonstrate potential and motivation and/or have relevant experience.